When you think of cancer, what do you see? What images pop into your mind? What is your immediate reaction to the word cancer?

 Let me start by saying I had one of the hardest protocols out there.
 My cocktail was dose-dense (3 weeks of drugs in 2 weeks) Adriamycin and Cytoxan, also known as AC / The Red Devil for its toxicity and color, plus weekly Taxol infusions.
 Arguably some of the toughest chemotherapy drugs for 6 months, and another 8 months of high dose Xeolda (oral chemo).
 That’s about a year and a half of chemo.
 I also had 32 radiation sessions.
 Multiple surgeries.
 And 2 years of intravenous immunotherapy.
 Yep – that’s 3 years of intense treatment.
 Was it a walk in the park?
 Heck no. Was it livable?
 Yes.
 Let me tell you how I got through it.

-I was actually surprised at how well my body tolerated it.
+Now everyone is different, but I was actually surprised at how well my body tolerated it.
 I went in for my infusion on Tuesdays, went home and to bed, and knew the next day I wouldn’t feel great.
 That’s pretty much what happened.
 The day after my infusion was the hardest, and it gradually got better over a couple days, so that by the weekend I felt like “myself.”

 Even with the hardest chemo drugs out there – I never threw up.